Home Purchase Mortgage Calculators

-Paying down your mortgage faster also significantly reduces the total interest expense you pay over the course of your loan, which is the second output for our Bi-Weekly Mortgage Calculator.
+Total Interest Expense.
+This is your total interest cost over the life of a bi-weekly mortgage.
+Paying down your loan faster significantly reduces the total interest expense you pay.
 In simple terms, your interest cost is lower because your mortgage is outstanding for a shorter period of time.
 The shorter the length of time you owe money to the bank, the less interest you owe.
 This dynamic can save you a lot of money over your loan term relative to a monthly mortgage.

 With a bi-weekly mortgage, the borrower makes payments every two weeks instead of once a month.
 With a bi-weekly mortgage you make 26 payments over the course of year as compared to twelve monthly payments for a standard mortgage.
 Because you make payments every two weeks the required bi-weekly mortgage payment is half the amount of a monthly mortgage payment.
 For example, if the required monthly mortgage payment is $3,000, the bi-weekly payment is $1,500.
 Use our Bi-Weekly Mortgage Calculator to determine your bi-weekly loan payment as compared to a monthly payment.